leoshimo/vrs/docs/concepts.md

 (defn example (x)
   (remember! (+ x 1)))

 (example 41) # => 42
 ```

-`expression` initially contains `(+ x 1)` as data. `eval_caller` evaluates it
-where `remember!` was called, where `x` is 41.
-Ordinary `eval` still uses its
+Here `eval_caller` evaluates `(+ x 1)` where `x` is 41.
+Ordinary `eval` uses its
-own lexical scope. `eval_caller` is available only during expansion, including
+own lexical scope. `eval_caller` is available during expansion, including in
-in helpers called by a macro.
-Use it when a macro needs an argument's value
+helpers called by a macro.
+Returned code cannot embed live functions or process
-while generating code; most macros can simply put the argument's source into
-their result.
-Returned expansions must be source data, so this `remember!`
-example supports values such as numbers and lists, not opaque function or
-process objects.
+handles.

+Macro definitions belong to a process.
+Spawned processes inherit the definitions
+and can redefine them independently.

+### Generated Names

-`gensym` creates a fresh symbol for a variable introduced by generated code:
+`gensym` makes a fresh symbol for a variable introduced by a macro:

 ```lyric
 (defmacro or_else (expression fallback)